0x0mar/smod/README.md

 #smod
 smod is a modular framework with every kind of diagnostic and offensive feature you could need in order to pentest modbus protocol.
 It is a full Modbus protocol implementation using Python and Scapy.
+This software could be run on Linux/OSX under python 2.7.x.

 ##Demo
 Just a little demo showing off the basics